nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 **WARNING**: Since all symmetric algorithms can be attacked using brute force, the length of the used symmetric algorithms output is important: The longer the output, the more secure is the whole PAKE process.
-Because symmetric algorithms which produce 512 bit (64 byte) output are quiet fast, you shouldn't have to think about reducing the lenght by using other (faster) algorithms for saving bandwidth, computing resources or memory.
+Because symmetric algorithms which produce 512 bit (64 byte) output are still quiet fast, you shouldn't have to think about reducing the lenght by using other (faster) algorithms for saving bandwidth, computing resources or memory.